Home » Other » Plumbers Putty

 Method 3: Wash with Soapy Water

-Method 4: Utilize Paint Thinner or Mineral Spirits
+Method 4: Utilize Paint Thinner or Mineral Spirits (last ditch effort)

 Paint thinner is a solvent that is used to thin the oil-based paints in the home renovation space.
 Similarly, mineral spirits are a petroleum-derived liquid used as a solvent across different industries.
-Coat the old putty with paint thinner or mineral spirits to remove plumber’s putty.

 How to Remove Ring of Linseed Oil After Removing Plumber’s Putty